lucky500/anagrams/README.md

 * If input is not an actual anagram, program will check if the input is an antigram.
   * Example Input: "Hi" "Bye"
   * Example Output: "These two words have no letters matching and is an actual antigram"
-* Account for multiple words being angram or antigram
+* Account for multiple words being anagram or antigram
   * Example Input: "A Decimal Point" "Im a Dot in Place"
-  * Example Output: "These words are anagrams"
+  * Example Output: "These words are"